sourcegraph/about/handbook/product/design/index.md

 - **Manage complexity**

 We need to handle the unavoidable complexity of our product.
 Our users should see Sourcegraph as a powerful and intuitive tool.
 Aim to remove obstacles and unnecessary elements from both flows and interfaces.
 Use just-in-time knowledge and contextual help to educate and empower.
-Enable shortcuts and customisations, especially for power users.
+Enable shortcuts and customizations, especially for technical users accustomed to using keyboard navigation.

 ## Figma